sriram-yeluri/sriram-yeluri/README.md

-- 👋 Hi, I’m @Sriram Yeluri
+- Hello, I’m @Sriram Yeluri

 I am s software engineer having more than 16 years of experience as a technology lead, solution designer, solution architect.